spraakbanken/sparv-docs/manual_eng.md

 ## Introduction

-Sparv is an annotation tool developed by Språkbanken that is used for analysing the corpora in Korp and the texts in Strix.
-The [Sparv web interface](https://spraakbanken.gu.se/sparv) can be used for annotating your own texts.
+Sparv is a text analysis tool developed by Språkbanken Text that is used for analysing the corpora in Korp and the texts in Strix.
+The [Sparv web interface](https://spraakbanken.gu.se/sparv/gui) can be used for annotating your own texts.

 This user manual describes most of the functions available in the Sparv web